 Apple remained in the third spot with a 14 percent share, while China’s Unisoc stepped up to the fourth spot after its market share expanded to 9 percent from 4 percent a year earlier, reports Yonhap News Agency.

-In the second quarter, the global smartphone AP/SoC market grew 31 percent year-on-year as 5G smartphone shipments jumped almost four times compared with a year ago, Counterpoint Research said.
+In the second quarter, Counterpoint Research said that the global smartphone AP/SoC market grew 31 percent year-on-year as 5G smartphone shipments jumped almost four times compared with a year ago.

 The report also showed Samsung’s presence in the fast-growing 5G smartphone baseband market also dropped to 10 percent in the second quarter, down from 18 percent a year earlier, to take the third position.